 Why are Some Hair Transplants Cheaper?

-The cost of a hair transplant depends on many of the factors mentioned above; the type of procedure, amount of work required, etc. This is why there is such a range in costs for hair transplants.
-That being said, hair transplants abroad are also predominantly cheaper.
+The cost of a hair transplant depends on many of the factors mentioned above; the type of procedure, amount of work or hair grafts required, etc. This is why there is such a range in costs for hair transplants.
+That being said, hair transplant surgery abroad is also predominantly cheaper.
 This can be due in part to the salaries being lower abroad as well as local manufacturing of medical equipment which further reduce costs of healthcare procedures.
 Healthcare abroad can be cheaper to us even if it’s not necessary cheaper for it’s countries residents.
 Cheaper hair transplants in other countries can be logically explained to some extent but there are many reports of surgeries abroad going wrong and there are lots of risks with going abroad for a hair transplant.

 How to Choose a Hair Transplant Clinic?

-With many clinics and surgeons now offering hair transplants, we’ve put together a brief guide with some deciding factors to help you choose the right place for you.
+With many clinics and surgeons now offering cosmetic hair treatments, we’ve put together a brief guide with some deciding factors to help you choose the right place for you.

 - Portfolio.
 Previous work speaks volumes.
 Don’t be scared to ask to see before and after pictures and read their testimonials.
 Hair transplants require lots of trust on your behalf so seeing examples of the quality of their work will help instil you with faith.

 - Who will the surgeon carrying out the procedure be?
 You want to know in advance who will be doing the surgery.
 Ideally you will meet them before to discuss the procedure and answer any questions you may have.